-- The social/behavioral science elective requirement can be satisfied by courses with the following prefixes: ECO, GEO, HIS, PLS, PSY and SOC. - 2.
+- 1. The social/behavioral science elective requirement can be satisfied by courses with the following prefixes: ECO, GEO, HIS, PLS, PSY and SOC. - 2.
 The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
 Additional humanities electives may be conceptual or applied with a focus on skills, techniques and procedures.
 See web site (www.jtcc.edu/humanitieselectives) for a list of approved conceptual and applied humanities electives. - 3.
 Students with good computer skills may seek to satisfy this requirement by CLEP - 4.
-Transfer to Four-Year Colleges and Universities Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
+Transfer to Four-Year Colleges and Universities This program is not intended for transfer.
+Students desiring to transfer should consult their academic advisors and their intended transfer institutions for specific direction in program and course selection.
 Required courses for any major at four-year institutions may vary.